opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     :param nonmaxSupression: If it is true, non-maximum suppression is applied to detected corners (keypoints).

-Detects corners using the FAST algorithm by E. Rosten (*Machine Learning for High-speed Corner Detection*, 2006).
+Detects corners using the FAST algorithm by [Rosten06]_.

+..
+[Rosten06] E. Rosten.
+Machine Learning for High-speed Corner Detection, 2006.

 MSER